 The compensation we claim on your behalf may recoup costs incurred by unemployment, rehabilitation, or hiring carers.

-All of our personal injury lawyers will help you make your claim on a “no win, no fee” basis.
+All of our work injury specialists will help you make your claim via a conditional costs agreement.
 This reduces any financial risk to you in the event your claim is unsuccessful.

-Note: in rare cases, we cannot offer “no win, no fee” agreement.
-But if this applies to you, your lawyer will let you know before you start your claim.
+Note: in rare cases, we cannot offer a CCA, but if this applies to you, we will let you know before you start your claim.

 You can get in touch with our legal advisors on 1800 106 107 to find out if you have a claim, or request a call at a time convenient to you.